 It’s easy to think millionaires are just a select few, but you might be surprised to learn that there are many walking among us.
-According to the Credit Suisse Global Wealth Report, the U.S. claims more than 24.5 million millionaires as of 2021 – about 9 percent of adults – and maybe one day, you could become one of them.
+According to the Credit Suisse Global Wealth Report, the U.S. claimed more than 25.1 million millionaires as of 2021 – about 4.8 percent of adults.
+Maybe one day, you could become one of them.

 Becoming a millionaire might be easier than you once thought, especially if you begin to think like a millionaire.
 If you want to get to millionaire status, here are a few ways to invest so you can become one.

 How to invest like a millionaire

 Wealth needs time to grow.
 The sooner you start investing, the longer compounding has time to work its magic on your investments.
 Your money earns money, snowballing over time.